garfoidial-mass/bitmapper/README.md

 If all went well, you should get an output like this:
-!["Hello World", displayed in 2 goofy looking demoscene fonts](./test/test.png) Press the arrow keys and WASD to move the 2 different text layers, and use left shift and tab to turn on and off tinting of one of them
+!["Hello World", displayed in 2 goofy looking demoscene fonts](./test/test.png) Press the arrow keys and WASD to move the 2 different text layers, and use left shift and tab to turn on and off tinting of one of them.